 top of page

-Essential Conflict Management Skills for Advocates
+Essential Conflict Management Skills for Advocates: Communication, Strategy, and Self-Care

 In the complex world of mediation and conciliation, advocates play a crucial role.
 From legal experts to disability advocates, an advocate's presence can be invaluable in supporting individuals through conflict.
 However, while most advocates are well-versed in technical skills, the emotional and strategic challenges they face can be overwhelming.
 In my experience, sometimes the role of an advocate can be much harder than my own role as the mediator.